The Net-SNMP Agent Daemon supports all three versions of the SNMP

 defPassphrase redhatsnmp

-command will now use these authentication settings when querying the agent:
+The snmpwalk command will now use these authentication settings when querying the agent:

 ~]$ snmpwalk -v3 localhost system